klugjo/vk-jonathan-klughertz/README.md

 The jQuery solution is easier to implement, debug and the code is easier to read.
 But the performance is really bad compared to the RegExp.
 The RegExp route is harder to code and produced uglier code but the execution is lightning fast in comparison to the jQuery solution.

-Putting things back into perspective, it appears that the parsing only account to less than 25% of the full execution time, as most of the time is spent making the request to the server and getting back the page.
+Putting things back into perspective, it appears that the parsing only account for less than 25% of the full execution time, as most of the time is spent making the request to the server and getting back the page.

-If this code was part of some end to end or integration tests, I would most probably the jQuery path.
+If this code was part of some end to end or integration tests, I would most probably go the jQuery path.
 In a suite of long running tests, a few ms difference aren't that much, and readability is a big deal (jQuery is a lot more populat with JS devs than RegExp).

-Alternatively, the check could really be done on the server before generating the views as the data is already available and formatted properly.
+Alternatively, the check could really be done on the server before generating the views as the data is already available, formatted properly and a lot more reliable as well.

 # C) Instructions